einfachiota/rust-learning-group/README.md

-# Rust Learning Group 🦀🦀🦀 📖
+# Welcome to the Rust Learning Group 🦀🦀🦀 📖

 This is the Home for the Rust Learning Group - the group will organize meetings, workshops and online streams here and share information about their learnings.